vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 # Creating a new module

-Storefront Api modules are a great way to add custom GraphQL schemas, REST Api endpoints or customize the ElasticSearch mappings.
+Storefront API modules are a great way to add custom GraphQL schemas, REST API endpoints or customize the ElasticSearch mappings.
 The easiest way to create a new module is to use the [https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/template-module] as a boilerplate.

 ## 1. Create a repository

 The [`storefront-api`](https://github.com/DivanteLtd/storefront-api) is a `Template`.
-That means you can use the `Use template` feature to create a new repository for customizing the api
+That means you can use the `Use template` feature to create a new repository for customizing the API

 ![Use template](https://divante.com/github/storefront-api/tutorial/step_1_use_template.png)

-Then you just need to name your repository properly:
+Then you need to name your repository properly:

 ![Prepare your repository](https://divante.com//github/storefront-api/tutorial/step_2_prepare_repo.png)